What to do about Email/Internet Scams and Phishing?

 However, it may happen to let one slip through to your email account.

-We encourage you to forward those emails to email@example.com so they can use them to improve their filters.
+We encourage you to forward those emails to firstname.lastname@example.org as attachments so we can use them to improve our spam filters.

 We hope you do not reply nor provide personal or banking information after receiving such a request.